BChan-0/GenshinGachaData/README.md

   number, anonymised into `player_id` like everything else).

 > **Name normalisation:** real exports use whatever language the player's client
-> was set to (the scraped Chinese players' UIGF *and* OneBST are in Chinese).
+> was set to (the scraped Chinese players' UIGF and OneBST are in Chinese).
 > `download_reference.py` builds `name_lookup.json` (Chinese/English → English
 > slug) so `parse_uigf.py` and `import_onebst.py` emit one consistent `result`
 > slug that joins across sources and to the aggregate data.
-Run it first; without
-> it, names pass through in their original language.

 ## Aggregated dataset (`csv/aggregate/`)